hsutter/cppfront/docs/cpp2/metafunctions.md

 // name_or_number is declaratively a safe union/variant type:
 // it has a discriminant that enforces only one alternative
 // can be active at a time, members always have a name, and
-// each member has .is_member() .set_member() and .member()
+// each member has .is_member(), .set_member(), and .member()
-// accessors using the member name...
+// accessors using the member name... the word "union"
-// the word "union" carries all that meaning as a convenient
+// carries all that meaning as a convenient and readable
-// and readable opt-in without hardwiring "union" specially
+// opt-in without hardwiring "union" specially into the
-// into the language
+// language
 //
 name_or_number: @union type = {
     name: std::string;